Message Definitions

 - Package IDs unique across packages (0-255)

-- Field numbers unique within message
+- Field numbers must be

-- All arrays must have size or max_size
+1..Nin declaration order (no gaps, no duplicates) - All arrays must have size or max_size

 - All strings must have size or max_size